TheGoodlike13/sahyun_bot/README.md

 CustomsforgeIndex = name of index which will contain information about cdlcs; defaults to 'cdlcs';
 if you set it to 'cdlcs_test', which is used by tests, the application will crash immediately

+RequestFields = comma separated list of fields used when making requests; it has a general purpose default value, but since it may change a lot in the future, I won't write it out explicitly; for examples of what is possible, refer to the elastic.CustomDLC class & elasticsearch documentation about passing fields into multi-match queries

+RequestMatchCeiling = max amount of matches from a request; defaults to 3; any positive integer is allowed

+Explain = true if you want elasticsearch to explain itself, false otherwise; defaults to false;
+explanations will only be visible in DEBUG level, in the JSON responses themselves

 #### [system]

 HttpDebugMode = true if you want to print http headers and stuff; defaults to false